OneRaynyDay/oneraynyday.github.io/_posts/2018-08-30-Bighead-XNORNet.md

 # Introduction

 Over the summer, I interned at Airbnb's machine learning infrastructure team, working on Airbnb's to-be-opensourced library called **`Bighead`**.
-Think Uber's `Michaelangelo`, in that it's an end-to-end machine learning framework, meant to wrap around most of your typical machine learning workflow, from data ingestion, to training, to hyperparameter selection, visualization, and finally deployment.
+Think Uber's `Michelangelo`, in that it's an end-to-end machine learning framework, meant to wrap around most of your typical machine learning workflow, from data ingestion, to training, to hyperparameter selection, visualization, and finally deployment.
 When it becomes opensource, you can figure out the details for yourself.

 An argument against end-to-end machine learning frameworks is that you would need to work exclusively in their environment, and for other frameworks that are not completely compliant with its API, we would need to add wrappers (like `tensorflow`, `SpaCy`, etc).